maoqiangqiang/GET/README.md

   - `dataset.py` is to load the dataset.
   - `warmStart.py` generates the warm-start initialization based on `CART` method.
   - `GET_IterAlp.py` includes the main functions of `GET` method.
   - `subtreePolish.py` includes the subtree polish strategy.
+  - `modifiedScheduler.py` is a learning rate scheduler with initial linear warmup.
+We acknowledge the original contributor for the work on this type of scheduler as posted in PyTorch issues #80308.

 - `test` folder contains the script of running these algorithms.
   - `test_GET.py` is to test the `GET` method without equipping subtree polish strategy.